Pharmaceutical Supply Chain in Ethiopia: Strengthening HR Management and Practice

 Working in close collaboration with the EPSS team and other stakeholders, AIHA is addressing these critical gaps through a variety of targeted, evidence-based capacity-building interventions.
 AIHA is also in the process of recruiting several subject matter experts drawn from the Ethiopia Diaspora, who will be placed within the EPSS HR Directorate to provide on-site technical assistance and mentoring to help bridge gaps in existing human resource capacity.

 In support of this objective, AIHA is drawing on the human resource and training capacity we’ve already built through our Leadership Incubation Program for Health (LIP-H) to develop strong, effective leaders at EPSS.
 Click here to read a brief overview of the first training session, which was conducted Nov.
-18-22, 2024.
+18-22, 2024, and click here to read “EPSS Staff Members Complete Six-month LIP-H Training Course,” an article about the graduation of the first cohort.

-- Trained the first cohort of 26 EPSS staff (21 men and five women) through the customized LIP-H course, which includes classroom sessions and experiential learning through shadowing and coaching sessions
+- Graduated the first cohort of 26 EPSS staff (21 men and five women) through the customized LIP-H course, which includes classroom sessions and experiential learning through shadowing and coaching sessions

-- Delivered a Skills Development training of trainers (TOT) course on Hire to Retire (H2R) to 20 people with the first four human resources management (HRM) modules focusing on organizational management, personnel management, time management, and payroll management; this H2R training has since been cascaded to 71 trainees from 19 EPSS hubs, including 42 women
+- Delivered a Skills Development training of trainers (TOT) course on Hire to Retire (H2R) to 20 people with the first four human resources management (HRM) modules focusing on organizational management, personnel management, time management, and payroll management; this H2R training has since been cascaded to 71 trainees (including 43 women) from 19 EPSS hubs

 - Delivered a three-week User Acceptance Training on all four modules of H2R to 36 people from all EPSS hubs

-- Provided another TOT course on four additional HR modules to 17 people on topics such as advanced H2R recruitment, managerial self-service, employment self-service, training and event management, and personnel development
+- Provided another TOT course on four additional HR modules covering topics such as advanced H2R recruitment, managerial self-service, employment self-service, training and event management, and personnel development to 17 people

 - Conducted three rounds of workshops to develop an EPSS performance management system, including a validation workshop